Rob is a pool-service industry professional with over 20 years of experience.

 Step 2: Locating the Calibration Screen

 Once the salinity is adjusted to optimal level, the calibration process can begin.
-With the pump running and unit set to "Auto" position, press the "diagnostics" button 5 times.
-The screen should display "- 0"
+With the pump running and unit set to "Auto" position, press the "Diagnostics" button five times.
+The screen should display "- 0".

 Step 3: Setting the Salinity Level

 This step can get tricky and may need to be repeated.
 While on the calibration screen and with the pool pump still running, push the "Auto" switch down to the "Off" position for two seconds.

 Now push the switch back up to the "Auto" position again.
 Wait approximately 10 seconds (you will hear the relay kick on).
 The calibration screen will start counting down from a higher salt reading than what the actual level in the pool water is.

 Once you see your salinity level, push the switch up to "super chlorinate" and then immediately back down to the "Auto" position.

 It is now calibrated.
 Press the diagnostics button several times until you see your salinity level displayed.

 Step 3 takes some practice as it counts down very quickly.
 For example, if the salinity level in the pool water is 3300 ppm, when the switch is pushed from the "Off" position up to the "Auto" position, after 10 seconds, it will display a set of numbers that start going down immediately.
 It might start at, say, 4800 (could be higher or lower).
 Push the switch to "super-chlorinate" when it hits 3300 ppm.
 Then quickly push back down to "Auto."

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.

 Questions & Answers